ytakhs/vscode-ghq-open/README.md

 # vscode-ghq-open README

-VSCode extension for open project which selected path from output of `ghq list`.
+VSCode extension for opening project which selected path from output of `ghq list`.

 ## Features